FavioJasso/DanielAvila/README.md

 This is a project fufilled by Camino Code for Daniel Avila, IT Professional based in New Jersey.

-Camino Code is a Applied AI Systems, Data and Product Engineering organization based in New Jersey which Build Systems That Thank With You.
+Camino Code is a Applied AI Systems, Data Science and Product Engineering organization based in New Jersey which Build Systems That Thank With You.
 <li>CEO & Head of Product: Favio Jasso
 <li>Software Engineer: John Rey Calesa
 <li>Creative Designer: XXX